Erotemic/shitspotter/README.rst

 Check back for updates, but because this is a personal project, it might take some time for it to fully drop.

+* 2023-07-01 - Another batch of 300 photos.
+I also realized that if I could ID which dog made which poop, I could do a longiturdinal study.
 * 2023-04-16 - More ground based photos.
 One "after" photo contains a positive example I didn't see in the background.
 * 2023-03-11 - 305 new images.
 Many of these images are taken from a close up ground angle.
 I will continue to collect more in this way.
 * 2023-01-01 - Another batch of leafy images.